· SOUTHEAST ASIA · THAILAND ·

 Spectacular Koh Phi Phi Leh is home to the famous Maya Bay, now a national park and the filming location for ‘The Beach’, the renowned Leonardo Dicaprio movie.
 Longtail boat tours carry tourists over there daily from Phi Phi Don.

-Since re-opening in 2022, there is a 400-baht national park fee if you want to visit the beach.
+There is a 400-baht national park fee if you want to visit the beach.
 Trips to Maya Bay usually include swimming and snorkelling stops in Pi Leh Lagoon and some other pretty stops around Phi Phi Leh, lasting around 3-4 hours.
 These can be booked in person when you arrive, or organised in advance via Get Your Guide.

 Many people come to Koh Phi Phi for the night life and it doesn’t disappoint in that respect.
 If that’s your cup of tea, head to the east end of Loh Dalum beach towards Slinky Bar.
 Most of the beach parties happen around there.